Maclean-D/voiceflow-slack/README.md

 ### Error.
 Please try again a bit later

-This usually happens when your Replit secrets are entered wrong, or a message broke the voiceflow loging (i.e. a message was sent over 4,000 characters).
+This usually happens when your Replit secrets are entered wrong, or a message broke the voiceflow loging (i.e. a message over 4,000 characters was sent).
 Once you're sure your secrets are entered correctly:

 1. Create a new channel
 2. Add your app to the channel